-The Corporate segment includes earnings from the net impact of managing liquidity for the MBL Group, earnings on capital, non-trading derivative volatility, earnings from investments, central credit and asset related impairments including certain additional central overlays on expected credit losses, unallocated head office costs and costs of central service groups, performance-related profit share and share-based payments expense, income tax expense and certain distributions attributable to non-controlling interests and holders of MIS.

-4 "" indicates that actual movement was greater than 300%, that the movement was positive to negative, or that the movement was negative to positive.
+- The Corporate segment includes earnings from legacy businesses within the Bank Group, the net impact of managing liquidity for the MBL Group, earnings on capital, non-trading derivative volatility, earnings from investments, central credit and asset related impairments, unallocated head office costs and costs of central service groups, performance-related profit share and share-based payments expense and income tax expense. - 4 "\" indicates that actual movement was greater than 300%, that the movement was positive to negative, or that the movement was negative to positive.